MathisPeyronne/Multi-threaded-chat-server-in-Rust-with-Tokio/README.md

 - Shortcomings:
     - The client only communicates to the backend through GET requests.
     - You have to constantly renter your username.
+- You can find a containerized version of it in the "containerize-it-Docker" branch.

 I know the html sucks, but the focus was on the backend.